Klortho/ZBlocks/README.md

 proxying HTTP server, currently, to override the snap.html file, so that I can add my custom `<script>` tag.

+I also have [this js-fiddle](http://jsfiddle.net/klortho/gopr0buu/3/) where I am playing with canvas and the transformation matrix library.

 # The code